 The Results

 In the first study, the results were noticeable after 16 weeks.
-Krikorian says, "The blueberry group demonstrated improved memory and improved access to words and concepts."
+Krikorian says, "The blueberry group demonstrated improved memory and access to words and concepts."
 The subjects were also submitted to a functional magnetic resonance imaging (fMRI) examination.
-The differences between the group who was given the placebo and the group who ingested the blueberry powder were outstanding.
+The differences between the group that was given the placebo and the group that ingested the blueberry powder were outstanding.

-In the second study, the results weren't as strong as in the first one.
-Those who received blueberry powder or fish oil experienced a small memory improvement, but the results of the fMRI weren't remarkable on the ones that got the blueberry powder.
+The results of the second study weren't as strong as those of the first one.
+Those who received blueberry powder or fish oil experienced a small memory improvement, but the fMRI results weren't remarkable for the ones who got the blueberry powder.
 Krikorian theorizes that these results are due to the minor cognitive issues of the study group.

 What Does This Mean?